 We have made a global commitment to make our products fully accessible to our customers.
 As part of that commitment, we have been working to find and address many accessibility issues – anywhere from keyboard patterns to visual design and layout.

 Work item tracking has relied solely on color in many experiences to convey work item type.
 However, this is problematic for our color blind or low vision users who may not be able to distinguish between items due to similarities in color.
-To increase the scanability of work item type for all our customers, we have introduced icons to the visual language of work item type.
+To increase the scanability of work item types for all our customers, we have introduced icons to the visual language of work item type.
 You can customize your work item types by choosing from a selection of our icon library.

 Color bars conveying type on the backlog and queries grids have been replaced with colored icons (Figure 1).